selmarosine/polar-hotel/README.md

 ### Editor config

-If you want a more decent indentation of your .php files, you could edit [.editorconfig]('/.editorconfig').
+If you want a more decent indentation of your .php files, you could edit `editorconfig`

 ### Database

-The database stores rooms, activities, discount and booked dates in the [`polar-hotel.db`]("/app/database/polar-hotel.db") which is a sqlite database.
+The database stores rooms, activities, discount and booked dates in the `polar-hotel.db` which is a sqlite database.

-The created tables commands are included in the [`db-structure.md`]("/app/database/db-structure.md")
+The created tables commands are included in the `db-structure.md`

 # Code review